mirzawaqasahmed/f5-big-iq-lab/docs/class10/module3/lab2.rst

 In order for the newly created Data Center to become active, a Server objects must be created.
 A Server object must exist for every BIG-IP DNS you wish to add to a sync group.

-For our lab, we will be adding SEA-vBIGIP01.termmarc.com to the BosSeaDNS sync group. *Note*..
-All devices need to be on the same software version.
+For our lab, we will be adding SEA-vBIGIP01.termmarc.com to the BosSeaDNS sync group.

+.. note:: All devices need to be on the same software version.

 Because SEA-vBIGIP01.termmarc.com doesn't currently have a server object, they must be created on the box itself.
 To create your Server Objects go to *DNS* > *GSLB* > *Servers* > *Servers List Create*, it should look like this: